-Where can I ride my quad or ATV?
+Where can I ride my ATV?

 You can also ride it on roads classified as "Public Right of Way" or byways.
 These are often called green lanes, but also known as BOATs (Byway Open to All Traffic), Unclassified County Roads, white roads or G roads.

 If it isn't road registered, then you are restricted to riding your ATV "off road" (i.e. on privately owned land only, as long as you have permission from the landowner).

 Can I ride my quad on public roads?

 Yes, as long as it is road registered, insured, taxed, has an MOT and you have the correct licence, you can ride on pubic highways.
 Otherwise, you can only ride it on privately owned land, and only then if the landowner has given you permission.